 The birth of another girl was a disappointment to the family.
 Maria Carolina’s grandfather was Holy Roman Emperor Charles VI who was also sovereign of numerous other Habsburg dominions and was without a male heir.

-On 20th October 1740, Charles VI died, and he had made sure his daughter Maria Theresa would succeed him by abolishing the rule of male-only succession to most of the Habsburg realms.
-The succession did not go as planned and the War of the Austrian Succession soon followed.
+On 20 October 1740, Charles VI died, and he had made sure his daughter Maria Theresa would succeed him by abolishing the rule of male-only succession to most of the Habsburg realms.
+The succession did not go as planned, and the War of the Austrian Succession soon followed.
 If Maria Carolina had been a son, then this would probably not have happened.

-On 24th January 1741, the Archduchess Maria Carolina fell ill very suddenly and began to have violent seizures.
-The young girl died the next day aged just one year.
+On 24 January 1741, Archduchess Maria Carolina fell ill very suddenly and began to have violent seizures.
+The young girl died the next day, aged just one year.
 The cause of death was not determined, despite a post-mortem being carried out.
-It is believed that smallpox or the violent seizures caused the child’s death.
+It is believed that smallpox or violent seizures caused the child’s death.